gocomet/target.js/README.md

 ## Components

 >Fun fact: most Target.js components don't care what type of element they're applied to.
-However, some declarations do care
+However, some declarations do care and are specified below.

 Target.js components have a two-way bind, using events, with their targeted element.
 For example, when an element is shown by a Target.js component, that component element will also receive an active state.